-Credit Karma provides free monthly tracking of your credit score, tools to evaluate your overall credit health, and debt management advice.
+Credit Karma provides free monthly tracking of your credit score, a free FULL copy of your TransUnion credit report, tools to evaluate your overall credit health, and debt management advice.
 It’s free because they can advertise things on their site like targeted credit card offers, so they don’t have to charge you.

 For most people, CreditKarma is an ideal way to track your credit score.
 For the credit-obsessed, you may want to get proactive reports if anything on your credit report changes.
 If you’re serious about tracking your credit, consider paying for a credit monitoring service, instead.

 Getting all three free credit reports

 CreditKarma provides you with one of your three credit bureaus (TransUnion).
 While this is adequate for reviewing your report and knowing what’s on it, you want to check your credit reports from all THREE credit bureaus — Experian, Equifax, and TransUnion — at least once a year.

 You can download a free copy of each of your three credit reports at annualcreditreport.com.
 It’s mandated by law, but this is the only site where you can do this.
 This gets you your credit report—the detailed lists of your credit accounts, debt balances, and payment history — but will NOT show you your credit score, the number lenders use to evaluate your creditworthiness and compare you to other borrowers.

 - Checking your credit will not cause your credit score to go down.